Maximize Your Internal Leadership Development

 4 Ways to Strengthen Your Internal Leadership Development Initiatives

 The most effective Learning & Development approaches include a blend of internal leadership development expertise and external support.
-As you consider how you will scale leadership development for maximum impact at your organization, consider these 4 strategies to make the most of your HR department’s in-house leadership development training expertise.
+As you consider how you will future-proof your organization by scaling leadership development across your organization, consider these 4 strategies to make the most of your HR department’s in-house leadership development training expertise.

 1. Do a talent review.

 Take a fresh look at your people.
-Could you use your people data to increase employee engagement and laser-focus your investments in talent?
 Are people being pigeonholed into certain roles or tasks?
-As you start to map out the learning agenda for the next year, next cycle, or new initiative, consider ways to increase commitment, develop your high-potentials, and secure your leadership pipeline.
+Could you use data to increase areas of employee engagement and laser-focus your investments in talent?
+As you start to map out the learning agenda for the next year, next cycle, or new initiative, consider ways to increase commitment, provide access to development for all your talent (not just your high-potentials), to improve retention and secure your leadership pipeline.

 This process can be part of employees’ personal development and career planning, as well as a strategy for maximizing the talents of your HR team while upskilling leaders at your organization.
-The chance to lead a session for new hires, mentor a high-potential, or develop a blended learning program for first-time managers could be just what someone needs to be re-energized and more engaged in their role.
+The chance to lead a session for new hires, mentor a first-time manager, or develop a blended learning program could be just what someone needs to be re-energized and more engaged in their role.

 Coaching continues to be a growing and valuable way to develop talent.
 Some HR pros have extensive training and experience with coaching; many others don’t.
 But it often falls to HR to coach a struggling high-potential or a high performer whose abrasive style is causing problems.

 HR staff linked to business units also have the opportunity to coach as they work day-to-day with operational team leaders.
 And these managers may look to you for guidance as they try to have talent conversations with their own employees.
-Training your people to give feedback well will immediately improve your talent development.
+Ensuring they understand how to hold feedback conversations will immediately improve your talent development.

-Outside coaches remain valuable (and are at times preferable), but creating a robust coaching capacity by building coaching skills in-house is a wise move for any HR function.
+Outside coaches remain valuable (and are at times preferable), but creating a robust internal coaching capacity by building coaching skills in-house is a wise move for any HR function.
+Make sure your leaders know what it takes to coach people, and you can start to build a feedback culture across your organization.

-- Our Better Conversations Every Day™ program can help you build a coaching culture by improving the quality of conversations across the enterprise, from the front desk to the corner office.
-We can deliver this scalable coaching skills training — or your internal team can, with our licensed train-the-trainer option.
+- Our Better Conversations Every Day™ suite of conversational skills solutions can help improve the quality of conversations among people at every level.
+We can deliver this transformational coaching and conversational skills training — or your internal team can, with our licensed train-the-trainer option.

 3. Leverage your facilitators.

-You probably already have experienced facilitators who know your organization.
-They’re in various roles — and might not even be part of the HR department.
-As you look at your internal leadership development capacity, don’t overlook the value of people who can lead events, discussions, workshops, and training sessions.
+You probably already have experienced facilitators who know your organization; make sure you are leveraging them as much as possible.
+They may be in various roles and departments — and might not even be part of the HR team.
+But as you look at your internal leadership development capacity, don’t overlook the value of talented people who can manage events, facilitate discussions, and lead training sessions.

 4. Focus on making learning stick.

 Learning is a process, so take another look at ways your HR team can support and extend learning into day-to-day work.
-Our model for learning transfer helps HR leaders map out the elements that factor into sustainable leadership development efforts, including many that are already in your hands.
+Our model for successful, sustained learning transfer helps HR leaders map out the elements that factor into sustainable and impactful leadership development efforts, including many that are already in your hands.

 Because different types of learning networks help employees apply and integrate new ideas and practices, you’ll want to leverage virtual and social learning tools to increase accountability and foster the internal connections that fuel learning.